oscarychen/brAInzViewer/README.md

     `fbs freeze`

-Sometimes fbs fails to copy some dependencies, you may need to manually copy the following packages from your environment/lib/python3.6/site-packagers/:
+Sometimes fbs fails to copy some dependencies, you may need to manually copy the missing packages from your environment (ie: environment/lib/python3.6/site-packagers/) to the fbs build folder.
+The packages may included but not limited to the following:
--- tensorflow
+* tensorflow
--- tensorflow_core
+* tensorflow_core
--- absl
+* absl
--- astor
+* astor
--- google
+* google

-Copy the above packages to Viewer/target/brAInzViewer/

-On Mac, you should also copy the above packages to Viewer/target/brAInzViewer.app/Contents/MacOS/
+Copy the above packages to Viewer/target/brAInzViewer/ On Mac, you should also copy the above packages to Viewer/target/brAInzViewer.app/Contents/MacOS/

 - Compile installer: